 What can we expect en route?
-AMAZING VIEWS, interesting gold mining and historic sites/relics, two nights tenting in the mountains (depending on numbers and beds available in the huts), a great bunch of other like minded outdoor enthusiasts!
+AMAZING VIEWS, huts/tenting in the mountains (depending on numbers and beds available in the huts), a great bunch of other like minded outdoor enthusiasts!
 Really hot temperatures!
 30 degrees plus.
-Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in these Central Otago Mountains.
+Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in the Central Otago mountains.
 At this time of year it is typically warm/hot but southerly storms can blow through (short lived) at any time.

 What do I need to bring?
 Various layers of clothing – thermal underwear (legs and tops) t-shirts, fleece/merino mid weight tops, a warm pair of gloves, warm hat and/or Buff, SEAM SEALED water proof jacket.
 Toiletries.
 Couple of changes of undies.
 Your own plate/cutlery/mug.
 Sleeping bag and mat.
-Tent- Tent’s will be required on nights 2 and 3.
+Tent- Tent’s will be required.
 Personal first aid kit with emergency blanket…

 Where are we going?